-Mikhail Fernandes, a junior from India, is an interdisciplinary major with concentrations in music, broadcasting and sustainability.
+Mikhail Fernandes, a 2016 graduate from India, was an interdisciplinary major with concentrations in music, broadcasting and sustainability.

 Why did you choose Goshen College?